They come from a land down under. Most tree kangaroos live in the rainforests of Papua New Guinea and some live in northern Queensland, Australia.

 The tail of each tree kangaroo has a unique pattern.

-You can find our Goodfellow's tree kangaroos near the Herbaceous Border, opposite the Conservation Education Centre.
+You can find our Goodfellow's tree kangaroo near the Herbaceous Border, opposite the Conservation Education Centre.

 Help us save endangered wildlife across the world.